-GENDER PAY REPORT 2018

-J & E Hall International
+GENDER PAY REPORT 2019 J & E Hall International

 PROPORTION OF MEN AND WOMEN IN EACH QUARTILE (%)

-Female Male HOW WE ARE CONTINUING TO TAKE ACTION TO MAKE A DIFFERENCE We are committed to creating a diverse and inclusive place to work where our people can be themselves and be at their best.
+HOW WE ARE CONTINUING TO TAKE ACTION TO MAKE A DIFFERENCE

+We are committed to creating a diverse and inclusive place to work where our people can be themselves and be at their best.
 Growing and supporting our female talent is high on our agenda and we continue to look into possibilities to enable us to do so.

 The manufacturing and engineering industry sectors have historically been male dominated professions.
 J & E Hall recognise potential opportunities to improve the recruitment and retention of all employees.
 We currently have a variety of mechanisms to promote diversity in recruitment and are open to change to further this.

-Our future leaders program is used to further encourage and engage high potential employees across the business with the view that one day they may be part of the senior team.
-Our last intake was 33% female.
-Along with the positive intake results for the proportion of women recruited into apprentice (17%) and graduate (100%) roles within the last year, we are looking at ways to continue to keep female recruitment at this high level.
+In 2018 we offered a role to a female apprentice in the engineering side of the business, unfortunately she decided not to join us.
+In 2019 we specifically targeted finding a female engineering apprentice, despite positive advertising we were disappointed that out of several hundred applications only 7 were from females, further highlighting the issues within the industry.
+All were shortlisted for roles, however, none had the right skills to offer a position.
+We did hire a female apprentice in one area of the business, keeping the proportion of female apprentices at 17% for the second year in succession.

 We are reviewing internal initiatives to better promote and encourage employees to not only join us, but also spend their careers with us, and are looking at ways to improve female engineering candidates.

-We are pleased that we have significantly increased the number of females receiving a bonus this year, and will be further reviewing our process to drive more improvements in 2019.
-We are also pleased that some of our recruitment activities have resulted in a higher proportion of women in our lower middle quartile, and we aim to continue this alongside development opportunities to allow progression in the future.
-We have deliberately published our 2018 report early so we can have a clear base to work on, and show improvements in our next report.
-We confirm the data reported is accurate Andrew Bowden, Managing Director Martin Jefkins, Senior Manager - HR
+We are pleased that the proportion of women in the business has grown again this year, and our aim is to further increase this in 2020.
+We also aim to continue discussing development opportunities and creating future female leaders.

+We have deliberately published our 2019 report early so we can have a clear base to work on, and aim to show further improvements in our next report.

+We confirm the data reported is accurate

+Andrew Bowden, Managing Director

+Martin Jefkins, Senior Manager - HR